skwdpy/Minecraft-Server-Player-UUID-and-Online-Mode-Converter/README_en.md

 # Minecraft Server Player UUID and Online Mode Converter

 ## 📖 Introduction
 When we run our own JAVA Minecraft server, we sometimes encounter this problem: All players are using official Minecraft accounts, and the server has `online-mode` set to `true` by default.
 A player without an official account becomes very interested in the server and wants to join.
 To allow this player to join, `online-mode` must be set to `false`.
-This creates a new issue: the original players will lose their inventory items, advancements, and (if FTB-related mods are present) FTB quests, team data, etc., forcing them to start over.
+This creates a new issue: the original players will lose their inventory items, advancements, and FTB quests, team data, etc.(if FTB-related mods are present), forcing them to start over.

 The solution to this problem is to modify all files within the server that contain player UUIDs, changing the players' online UUIDs to their corresponding offline UUIDs.